 • Using forceps, gently rub the vessel segment on the far side of the jaw to separate any excess vessel segment from the area of interest clamped in the gap between the jaws (figure 3.4 A).
 Make sure that the vessel segment is separated as close as possible to the jaws (figure 3.4 B).
-The excessive vessel segment is finally dissected free and removed from the wire (figure 3.4 C).
+The excessive vessel segment is finally dissected free and removed from the Single Wire Myograph chamber (figure 3.4 C).